What Is Safety Transparency in Safety Management Systems

 - Management has the time and resources to maintain positive transparency;

-- Such transparency can be safety maintained; and
+- Such transparency can be safely maintained; and

 - Usually, towards the beginning or end of implementation.

 Letting all employees see most safety issues backfires when management is not able to take the Safety Promotion steps to keep such transparency positive.
-In such events, the safety program can grind to a halt as employees stop reporting issues and/or turn against each other.
+In such events, the SMS implementation's safety performance metrics can grind to a halt as employees stop reporting issues and/or turn against each other.